SpencerCDixon/redux-cli/readme.md

 validating any additional command line options or for any asynchronous setup that is needed.

-### Roadmap
-- [x] template overriding so people can customize templates
-- [ ] more robust blueprint options
-- [ ] uninstall hooks for blueprints
-- [ ] support for fields option in form generator
-- [ ] support for routing (generates both view and route and adds to routes)
-- [ ] multiple starter kit support

 ### Contributing
 This CLI is very much in the beginning phases and I would love to have people help me to make it more robust.
 Currently, it's pretty opinonated to use the